We are open Mon-Fri, 9:00-5:00. Therapists also may offer counseling sessions and groups in the evenings and on weekends.

 Our personal and financial counseling programs sometimes have a waiting list.
 Due to the high demand for these one-on-one services, we may not have immediate openings.
 You might have to wait a few weeks for the next available counselor; sometimes you will get a counselor right away.
 The counselor should be able to give you an estimate of how long the waiting period might be.
 If you or someone you know is experiencing a crisis, we will do our best to put you in touch with the services you need.

-In the case of personal counseling, our intake worker will suggest an hourly fee consistent with your income and talk to you about health insurance options.
+In the case of personal counseling, you have a choice between Soundings sliding-fee or Room To Talk insurance-based.
+If you choose the insurance-based counseling option, we will get back in touch with you after we have verified exactly how much the insurance company will cover.
+If you choose the sliding-fee option, our intake worker will suggest an hourly fee consistent with your income and talk to you about health insurance options.
 Our goal is to offer the best services, with dignity and respect, regardless of ability to pay.

 If, for some reason, you cannot afford the recommended fee (e.g., you are unemployed; living on a precariously low budget; or do not have access to your partner’s income), we will work with you to come up with an acceptable amount.